USS Admiral R. E. Coontz: As General Alexander M. Patch

-The Coontz entered the Todd Shipyard, Brooklyn, NY, on 17 March 1946 and was decommissioned there on the 25th.
-Stricken from the Navy list in April 1946 and turned over to the War Department, the ship underwent a period of repairs and alterations and was renamed General Alexander M. Patch, honoring General Alexander McCarrell Patch, commander of the victorious U.S. Army XIV Corps at Guadalcanal, and of the 7th Army in the invasion of Southern France in 1944 and Germany in 1945.
+The Coontz entered the Todd Shipyard, Brooklyn, New York, on 17 March 1946 and was decommissioned there on the 25th.
+Stricken from the Navy list in April 1946 and turned over to the War Department, the ship underwent a period of repairs and alterations and was renamed General Alexander M. Patch, honoring General Alexander McCarrell Patch, commander of the victorious U.S. Army XIV Corps at Guadalcanal, and of the Seventh Army in the invasion of Southern France in 1944 and Germany in 1945.

 In the Army Transport Service, General Alexander M. Patch carried troops and cargo between Europe and the United States from 1946 to 1950.
 Reacquired by the Navy on 3 March 1950, the ship operated for the next two decades as USNS General Alexander M. Patch (T-AP-122) with the Military Sea Transportation Service (MSTS), later renamed the Military Sealift Command(MSC).
 From 1950 to 1965 the ship conducted 123 round-trip voyages between Bremerhaven and New York, with an additional 16 voyages to the Mediterranean.
 Among her passengers was Mrs. Alexander M. Patch, the widow of the general for whom the ship had been named.

 Among her operations was the embarkation of over 1,500 refugees in the Suez Crisis in November 1956.
 The transport took them from Souda Bay, Crete—where they had been brought from Alexandria, Egypt, and Haifa, Israel, by American warships – to Naples.
 Late in 1961, in the international tensions spawned by the Soviet Union's closure of access to West Berlin, General Alexander M. Patch participated in the massive lift of American troops to Europe.